WildernessLabs/Clima/README.md

 # Companion Phone App

-This project also comes with a Xamarin.Forms Clima companion app (on Android and iOS) that shows you how to communicate with your Meadow device using [Bluetooth](http://developer.wildernesslabs.co/Meadow/Meadow.OS/Bluetooth/) on the Pro version and [Maple](http://developer.wildernesslabs.co/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Maple.Server/) for the Hack Kit version.
+This project also comes with a Xamarin.Forms Clima companion app (on Android and iOS) that shows you how to communicate with your Meadow device using [Bluetooth](http://developer.wildernesslabs.co/Meadow/Meadow.OS/Bluetooth/) and [Maple](http://developer.wildernesslabs.co/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Maple.Server/) for both kit versions.

 ![Clima companion app](Image_Assets/Clima_android.png)